web

 cd <server_install_dir>/FlexNetLicenseServerTools/

-The vendor daemon (asglmd or mcslmd) must be in the same directory as lmgrd.
+The Vendor Daemon (asglmd or mcslmd) must be in the same directory as lmgrd.
 The command to start the server looks like this:

 ./lmgrd -c <server_license_file> -l [+]<debug_log_path>